thingsinmotion/consumer-example-js/README.md

     npm install
     ```

-1. Update the `CUSTOMER_ID` variable in `index.js` with your Customer Id obtained from your the Customer Portal on the Consumers tab
+1. Update the `CUSTOMER_ID` variable in `index.js` with your Customer Id obtained from your Customer Portal on the Consumers tab

 1. Start the Consumer